Transitioning to Medicare With (or Without) Private Health Insurance

 · Loss of income-producing property beyond beneficiary control (such as a disaster, theft, or similar circumstance)

-· Employer settlement payment wherein you or your spouse receives a settlement from an employer (or former employer) due to said employer’s bankruptcy or reorganization
+· Settlement payment wherein you or your spouse receives a settlement from an employer (or former employer) due to said employer’s bankruptcy or reorganization

-The quickest and easiest way to file an appeal is via online filing form SSA-44 through the Social Security website, but you can also do so over the phone (800-772-1213) or by contacting your local Social Security office.
-Note that you should appeal only after receiving notice that your Medicare premiums for Part B and Part D (prescription drug coverage) include IRMAA.
+The quickest and easiest way to file an appeal is via online filing form SSA-44 on the Social Security website, but you can also do so over the phone (800-772-1213) or by contacting your local Social Security office.
+Note you should appeal only after receiving notice that your premiums for Medicare Parts B and D (prescription drug coverage) include IRMAA.

 In sum: transitioning to Medicare

-As you can see, Medicare is an extremely complex and dynamic program; perhaps that’s why a recent Harris Poll survey claimed more than seven out of every ten future retirees (over age 50) yearn to better understand it!
-By reading this post and browsing our Medicare article library, you’ll hopefully feel better prepared while looking ahead to enrollment.
+With Medicare pegged as an extremely complex and dynamic program, it’s no wonder a recent Harris Poll survey reported more than 7 out of 10 future retirees (over age 50) want to better understand it!
+By reading this post and browsing our Medicare article library, you can take steps to feel more prepared when looking ahead to enrollment.

 ———